 3:20–3:30: Wrapping and Closing Remarks

-Today’s reader is faced with the challenge of taming the wild text.
+Today’s readers are faced with the challenge of taming the wild text.
 They read across genres, for a variety of purposes, in both traditional and digital formats.
 This session will introduce five habits for successful reading: reading closely, widely, critically, deeply, and purposefully.
 Attendees will dive into easy-to-implement strategies and instructional methods, based in research, to help students cultivate strong reading skills in the 21st-century classroom.
 In addition, we will provide the argument and research for not only introducing digital texts into the classroom, but finding the required balance as we honor the power of traditional printed text.

-The facilitators will introduce the research behind their argument that today’s teachers are changemakers in their classroom on a mission to prepare students for the world of today and tomorrow.
-Using the interactive presentation software Nearpod, the facilitators will model close reading strategies and demonstrate strategies for reading deeply.
-Attendees will interact with real classroom examples as they see what it looks like to provide students access to a wide range of text and provide opportunities to think critically about what they have read.
-Finally, attendees will view, reflect, and brainstorm ways to create purpose for readers using a variety of traditional and digital tools, including the free, iPad and Chromebook friendly Spark creation tools.
+Facilitators will introduce research behind their argument that today’s teachers are change-makers on a mission to prepare students for the world of today and tomorrow.
+Using the interactive presentation software Nearpod, the facilitators will model strategies for teaching close reading and deep reading.
+Attendees will interact with real classroom examples of providing students access to a wide range of texts and opportunities to think critically about what they have read.
+Finally, participants will view, reflect on, and brainstorm ways to create purpose for readers using a variety of traditional and digital tools, including the free iPad- and Chromebook-friendly Adobe Spark creation tools.

 Students in today’s world are asked to do much heavy lifting as they gaze at a tablet, open a web browser or flip through the pages of a graphic novel.
 As educators, we can prepare students for this wild world by giving them the access to a toolbox of strategies so they can navigate through new and familiar spaces in the English Language Arts classroom and beyond.
 In this session, attendees will be introduced to more than the “why” by spending time focusing on the “how.”
 They will leave with actionable tips to take back to the teachers and students they support.